Tilaktalwekar/Krishiconnect-Ecommerce/README.md

 Start the React frontend:

 bash
 Copy code
 npm run client
-By placing your text after the code block, it will appear outside the code block in the rendered Markdown.

-Copy code
-npm run client
 Visit http://localhost:3000 in your browser to access the KrishiConnect app.